PaulaRuizB/rt_gait_edge/README.md

 ## Performance analyzer

 It automatically executes several inferences and extracts performance metrics.
 Performance analyzer is in another docker image with the `sdk` tag.
 We have used `nvcr.io/nvidia/tritonserver:24.01-py3-igpu-sdk`.
-In order to run the container, the following command is executed in the Jetson platform:
+In order to run the container on the Jetson platform, execute:

 ```
 sudo docker run --runtime nvidia -it --rm --net=host nvcr.io/nvidia/tritonserver:24.01-py3-igpu-sdk